All Episodes

 This is last night.

-And David Asman is talking to Roger Stone, who's a consultant, used to be with Trump, uh, has been with a bunch of Republicans.
+And David Asman is talking to Roger Stone, who's a consultant, used to be with Trump, has been with a bunch of Republicans.

 He was not mean about it.

-Rush Limbaugh suggested today that there is a strategy here that if Hillary is the nominee for the Democrats, she's gonna go after Bush's Iraq war and Bush's recession, and this is a way of undermining that strategy from Donald Trump.
+Rush Limbaugh suggested today that there is a strategy here that if Hillary is the nominee for the Democrats, she's going to go after Bush's Iraq war and Bush's recession.

 What do you think of that?